RicciLiao/x-components-starter/README.md

 ### 📌 Usage

-The **Starter** base on spring starter design and contains a series of x-component starter, you just need to config components properties in your `application.yml`, it makes easier to use it.
+The **Starter** base on spring starter design and integrates a series of x-components, you just need to config the components properties in your `application.yml`, then the starter will auto define components by your properties, it makes easier to use components to you.

 #### Components